 I am keen to supervise empirical and theoretical research relating to any of the above topics, preferably pursued in a post-disciplinary manner, and having some concern for the implications for human well-being!
 There may be possibilities for co-supervision not only with colleagues in Sociology, but also colleagues in other departments with complementary interests.
-For example, I could co-supervise someone interested in political and economic discourses with Prof. Ruth Wodak in Linguistics, and I have also had links with human geography in the past.
+In the past I have co-supervised with colleagues in Linguistics, and I have also had links with human geography, philosophy and politics in the past.
 I also welcome visiting research students who are doing PhDs elsewhere but want to spend a term or two in Lancaster with some supervision from me.
 Please email me if you'd like to discuss research possibilities.

 Undergraduate: SOCL305 Living with Capitalism

 Graduate: SOCL 912 Theories of Economy and Society and SOCL 921 Contemporary Debates in Sociology: Critique and Value, plus contributions to Introduction to Philosophy of Social Science and Ethics and Social Research